bespinian/blog/content/posts/git-the-important-parts/index.md

 git flow feature start kitten
 ```

 where `kitten` is the name of the feature.
 The tool then tells us what it did.
 It automatically created a new feature branch for us and switched to it.
 Here, we can make our changes.
 As an example, we can create a file called `kitten.txt` which contains the kitten’s name and commit that.
-By the way, if you don’t provide the `-m` flag when creating a commit, Git will open your favorite text editor to create the message which is quite handy.
+By the way, if you don’t provide the `-m` flag when creating a commit, Git will open your favorite text editor to create the message, which is quite handy.

 #### Complete the feature

-In order to complete our kitten feature, we just type
+To complete our kitten feature, we just type

 ```shell
 git flow feature finish